Vasily Vereshchagin: Years of apprenticeship

 Vereshchagin was born at Cherepovets, Novgorod Governorate, Russia, in 1842 as the middle of three brothers.
 His father was a landowner of noble birth, while his mother was of common origin and had Tatar roots.
 When he was eight years old, he was sent to Tsarskoe Selo to enter the Alexander Cadet Corps.
-Three years later, he entered the Sea Cadet Corps at St Petersburg, making his first voyage in 1858.
-He served on the frigate Kamchatka, which sailed to Denmark, France and Egypt.
+Three years later, he entered the Naval Cadet Corps at St. Petersburg, making his first voyage in 1858.
+He served on the frigate Kamchatka, which sailed to Denmark, France, and Egypt.

 Vereshchagin graduated first in his list at the naval school, but left the service immediately to begin the study of drawing in earnest.
-Two years later, in 1863, he won a medal from the St Petersburg Academy for his Ulysses Slaying the Suitors.
+Two years later, in 1863, he won a medal from the Imperial Academy of Arts for his Ulysses Slaying the Suitors.
 In 1864, he proceeded to Paris, where he studied under Jean-Léon Gérôme, though he dissented widely from his master's methods.

 Travels in Central Asia

 In the Paris Salon of 1866, Vereshchagin exhibited a drawing of Dukhobors chanting their Psalms.
-In the next year, he was invited to accompany General Konstantin Kaufman's expedition to Turkestan.
+In the next year, he was invited to accompany General Konstantin Petrovich Kaufman's expedition in Central Asia and Turkestan.
 He was granted the rank of ensign.
-His heroism at the siege of Samarkand from June 2–8, 1868 resulted an award of the Cross of St George (4th class).
-He was an indefatigable traveller, returning to St Petersburg in late 1868, to Paris in 1869, back to St Petersburg later in the year, and then back to Turkestan via Siberia at the end of 1869.
+His heroism at the siege of Samarkand from 2–8 June 1868 resulted an award of the Cross of St. George (4th Class).
+He was an indefatigable traveller, returning to St. Petersburg in late 1868, to Paris in 1869, back to St. Petersburg later in the year, and then back to Turkestan via Siberia at the end of 1869.

-In 1871, Vereshchagin established an atelier in Munich.
-He gave a solo exhibition of his works (later referred to as his "Turkestan Series") at the Crystal Palace in London in 1873.
-He gave another exhibition of his works in St Petersburg in 1874, where two of his paintings, namely, The Apotheosis of War, dedicated "to all conquerors, past, present and to come," and Left Behind, the picture of a dying soldier deserted by his fellows, were denied a showing on the grounds that they portrayed the Russian military in a poor light.

-In late 1874, Vereshchagin departed for an extensive tour of the Himalayas, India and Tibet, spending over two years in travel.
+In 1871, Vereshchagin established an atelier in Munich, German Empire.
+He gave a solo exhibition of his works (later referred to as his "Turkestan Series") at the Crystal Palace in London, United Kingdom in 1873.
+He gave another exhibition of his works in St. Petersburg in 1874, where two of his paintings, namely, The Apotheosis of War, dedicated "to all conquerors, past, present and to come," and Left Behind, the picture of a dying soldier deserted by his fellows, were denied a showing on the grounds that they portrayed the Russian military in a poor light.
+In late 1874, Vereshchagin departed in Northern and Eastern Asia for an extensive tour of the Himalayas, British India, Mongolia, and Tibet, spending over two years in travel.
 He returned to Paris in late 1876.

 Russo-Turkish War

-With the start of the Russo-Turkish War (1877–1878), Vereshchagin left Paris and returned to active service with the Imperial Russian Army.
-He was present at the crossing of the Shipka Pass and at the Siege of Plevna, where his brother was killed.
+With the start of the Second Russo-Turkish War, Vereshchagin left Paris and returned to active service with the Imperial Russian Army.
+He was present at the crossing of the Shipka Pass and at the siege of Plevna (1877), where his brother was killed.
 He was dangerously wounded during the preparations for the crossing of the Danube near Rustchuk.
 At the conclusion of the war, he acted as secretary to General Skobelev at San Stefano.